-Just a quick aside – we all have different genetic variants that impact our responses to lots of different viruses.
-As a whole, a species survives new pathogens because of the diversity in immune responses.
+Just a quick aside – this isn’t something that is new with SARS-CoV-2.
+We all have different genetic variants that impact our responses to different viruses.
+As a whole, a species survives new pathogens because of the huge diversity in immune responses.
+Thus, people can be more susceptible to certain pathogens but be resistant to others due to genetic variants.
+(Read more about viral susceptibility and genetics.)

 What is TLR7?